reinhardt021/reinhardt021.github.io/a.md

 ---
 layout: page
 title: 🚀
-permalink: /x/
+permalink: /a/
 ---

-## Personal Mantras
+## CURATED THOUGHTS
 * Every situation is what you make of it.
 So make the most of it.
 * Start wherever you are right now & Do what you can with what you have.
 * Existence has a rhythm of going between chaos and order.